cortexuvula/chatty/README.md

 - Chat history with timestamp display
 - Clear chat functionality
 - Single-click launcher script (Chatty.bat) for easy startup
+- Response action buttons:
+  - Copy to clipboard - easily copy AI responses with a single click
+  - Export to PDF - save AI responses as PDF files for future reference
+  - Print - open a print-friendly version of the AI response for printing

 ## System Requirements